-After the application is submitted, a decision is generally made within a month and an email sent to the applicant confirming their status.
-An online record is created which the applicant can access to see their immigration status and updates details, for example a new passport.
+After the application is submitted, a decision is generally made within a month and an e-mail is sent to the applicant confirming their status.
+An online account is created which the applicant can access to see their immigration status and update details, for example a new passport.

 Currently, under EU law, EU nationals who have lived in the UK for five continuous years and who have exercised an EU Treaty Right throughout this period are automatically deemed to hold permanent residence.
 They may apply for a Documents Certifying Permanent Residence (DCPR) in order to evidence this status, although this is not mandatory.

-These applications are more complex than the Scheme because they require the applicant to show that they were exercising a Treaty Right (working, studying, self-sufficient) and, in some cases, held comprehensive sickness insurance.
+These applications are more complex than applications made under the Scheme because they require the applicant to show that they were exercising a Treaty Right (working, studying, self-sufficiency) throughout the five year qualifying period and, in some cases, that they held comprehensive sickness insurance.

-Current DCPR holders can swap their document for Settled Status though the app or online form and must do this by 31 December 2020.
+Current DCPR holders can swap this document for settled status using the app or an online form and must do this by 31 December 2020.

-Applications for British citizenship can be made 12 months after the date on which applicants are granted settled status or after they were deemed to hold permanent residence under EU law.
+Applications for British citizenship can be made 12 months after the date on which applicants are granted settled status or were deemed to hold permanent residence under EU law.

-Consequently, for those EEA nationals who have already spent more than five years in the UK and are looking to obtain British citizenship as soon as possible, they may wish to consider applying for a DCPR.
+Consequently, for those EU nationals who have already spent more than five years in the UK and are looking to obtain British citizenship as soon as possible, they may wish to consider applying for a DCPR.
 This is because it is possible to backdate the DCPR to any date after the individual has spent five continuous years in the UK exercising one or more EU Treaty Rights.
-For example, if an individual has spent seven continuous years in the UK exercising an EU Treaty Right, when they apply for a DCPR, they can request that it be backdated by up to two years.
-Provided it is backdated by at least 12 months, as soon as the DCPR is issued, the EU national may immediately apply to naturalise as a British citizen.

 It is important to note that many EU nationals are unaware that they are already British citizens.
 EU nationals who were born in the UK may be British by birth depending on the date of their birth and the status of their parents at the time of their birth.

-In the event of a no deal Brexit, as mentioned above, only those EU nationals who have entered the UK by the date of withdrawal will be able to benefit from the terms of the Scheme.
-Those entering the UK between the date of withdrawal and 31 December 2020 will be subject to the following conditions.
+In the event of a no-deal Brexit, only those EU nationals who have entered the UK by the date of withdrawal will be able to benefit from the terms of the Scheme.
+Those entering the UK between the date of withdrawal and 31 December 2020 will be subject to different arrangements.

-- Non-EU family members of EU nationals will be covered by the same provisions but must apply for their permits before they travel to the UK.
+Non-EU family members of EU nationals will be covered by the same provisions but must apply for the appropriate immigration permission before they travel to the UK.